iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 #### `fresnel:showProperties`

-`fresnel:showProperties` defines, as an RDF list which properties attached to the object to output in the visualization (see Figure X).
+`fresnel:showProperties` defines, as an RDF list which properties attached to the object to output in the visualization (see {{ render("fig-show-properties") }}).
 This probably can be used to define which properties, and in which order, to output as table columns.

 <figure style="text-align: left" markdown>
 ```turtle